smartbcity/fixers-ssm/storybook/stories/d2/tx-ssm-page/desc.md

 # SSM

-Represents an  Ssm  with some metadata
+Represents an [SSM](/docs/chaincode-dsl-signing-state-machine--page#ssm) with some metadata